 Ridesharing services are popular right now.
 The main reason is the convenience these services provide to people in need of a ride.
 Companies like Uber and Lyft allow their app users to request rides easily on their phones.
-At the same time, the software also displays a map which tracks the progress of the ride in real time.
+At the same time, the software also displays a map that tracks the progress of the ride in real-time.
 Further, paying for a Lyft is also convenient, as transactions take place digitally within the app.
 Since convenience is the main determinant for user satisfaction, many people wonder whether there is an option to choose your Lyft driver.

 With this option, riders could choose a driver they previously enjoyed riding with.
 Others may want the option of selecting a driver with a five-star rating.
 Importantly, many women riders have expressed interest in the ability to choose a woman driver, especially if they are traveling alone or at night.